-- Committee Chair assigns reference checks. - Committee Chair coordinates with hiring authority for travel planning and budgeting. - Committee conducts on campus interviews. - Committee Chair provides the appropriate dean or director with the final report of the committee, which includes a ranked list of viable finalists and appropriate justification. - Applicant Flow Report is completed in UAKJobs and all original screening materials submitted to Personnel Services for approval. - The dean or appropriate director considers the committee recommendation, secures salary approval from the Chancellor, and makes an offer to the finalist, and handles all negotiations with the finalist. - Final offers require the Chancellor's approval. - After the position is accepted, a Job Form is completed and submitted to Personnel Services.
+- Committee Chair assigns reference checks. - Committee Chair coordinates with hiring authority for travel planning and budgeting. - Committee conducts on campus interviews. - Committee Chair provides the appropriate dean or director with the final report of the committee, which includes a ranked list of viable finalists and appropriate justification. - Applicant Flow Report is completed in UAKJobsRecruitment screening summary and all original screening materials submitted to Personnel ServicesHR Office for approval. - The dean or appropriate director considers the committee recommendation, secures salary approval from the Chancellor, and makes an offer to the finalist, and handles all negotiations with the finalist. - Final offer is routed in MyUA to receive s require the Chancellor's approval. - After the position is accepted, a Job Form is completed and submitted to Personnel Services.